 In fact, two-thirds of workers consider dental benefits to be very or extremely important, according to the Employee Benefit Research Institute (EBRI), a public policy research organization.
 Dental is also the third most requested benefit after major medical insurance and retirement benefits, according to a report by LIMRA, and nearly 80 percent of workers participate in benefit programs if dental care is part of the program.

 Giving employees an option and resources for dental plans is an investment for a small business, but it pays off in the long run.
-Investing in employee health by offering dental coverage and other health benefits allows small businesses to improve employee productivity and reduce costs associated to health care.
+Investing in employee health and other types of employee rewards by offering dental coverage and other health benefits allows small businesses to improve employee productivity and reduce costs associated to health care.
 Consider that:

 - Each year, more than 164 million work hours are lost because of dental problems.
 Preventive dental exams, often covered 100% by dental insurance plans, can help reduce lost productivity hours by identifying and treating problems before they become serious.